 Welcome to the “unofficial” website for the Office of Substance Abuse Prevention.
-The Office of Substance Abuse Prevention (OSAP) is part of the Behavioral Heath Services Division with the New Mexico Human Services Department.
-This site will provide information on OSAP programs relating to the past, present and future by including past documents, posting necessary documents (including evaluation), and providing a calendar and notices for upcoming events.
+The Office of Substance Abuse Prevention (OSAP) is part of the Behavioral Health Services Division with the New Mexico Human Services Department.
+This site provides information on OSAP programs relating to the past, present and future by including past documents, posting necessary documents (including evaluation), and providing resources for community-level substance abuse prevention efforts in New Mexico.

 The OSAP establishes an integrated and comprehensive substance abuse prevention services delivery system through the promotion of sound policy, effective practice and cooperative partnerships to ensure the availability of quality prevention.
 It is committed to the implementation of evidence-based prevention programs and infrastructure development activities.
 The OSAP provides the infrastructure and other necessary support to local stakeholders in selecting and implementing policies, programs, and practices proven to be effective in research settings and communities.

 In addition to community-based prevention work, OSAP coordinates state-level partnerships that support and contribute to the work at the local level.
 Effective, aligned substance abuse prevention initiatives can minimize problem behaviors and prevent a host of other public health, education and social problems.
-Two of the most important partnerships OSAP coordinates are the Statewide Epidemiological and Outcomes Workgroup (SEOW) and the Prevent Prescription Drug/Opioid Overdose-Related Deaths (PDO) Project.
+Two important partnerships OSAP coordinates are the Statewide Epidemiological and Outcomes Workgroup (SEOW) and the Prevent Prescription Drug/Opioid Overdose-Related Deaths (PDO) Project.